Child Custody Lawyer Chicago

 What are the Child Custody laws in the state of Illinois?

-Usually, Judges and Chicago child custody lawyers are in most in favor of parents coming to their own agreement as to Decision Making and parenting time.
+Usually, both Judges and our Chicago child custody attorneys are in favor of parents coming to their own agreement as to Decision Making and parenting time.
 It is almost always better for the parents to make decisions on behalf of their child as opposed to a Judge.
 If the parties can come to an agreement, an Allocation Judgment is drafted and entered by the Court.
-This is the document that will govern all parenting decisions, including decision-making, parenting time, dispute resolution, holiday allocation, and the like.
+This is the document that will govern all parenting decisions, including decision-making, parenting time, dispute resolution, holiday allocation, and other details.
 One thing it will not address is child support or the allocation of child-related expenses.

-If the parents cannot come to an agreement and the Court does need to get involved, the Court will often appoint an advocate for this child(ren).
-There are three kinds of child advocates a Judge can appoint, all with different responsibilities and rules, so make sure to go over each of the options with your Chicago child custody attorney.
-In addition to appointing a child advocate, a Court can order custody evaluations to be usually performed by a psychiatrist and/or psychologist.
-Again, there are varying types of custody evaluations, so make sure to discuss this with your Chicago child custody lawyer.
+If the parents cannot come to an agreement and the Court does need to get involved, the Court will often appoint an advocate for the child(ren).
+There are three kinds of child advocates a Judge can appoint, all with different responsibilities and rules, and our experienced Chicago child custody attorneys will provide a clear understanding of each before an advocate is appointed.
+In addition to appointing a child advocate, a Court can order a custody evaluations to be performed by a psychiatrist and/or psychologist.
+Again, there are varying types of custody evaluations, and our lawyers will guide you through the process, so no details are left at chance.

 The most important thing to remember about “custody” is that it is all about what is best for the child(ren).
 The Court will use a best interest standard to determine what is best for the child(ren) before making any decisions or approving any agreement.